 581-015-2170 with track changes for Board to consider 9-1-2020

 Specific Learning Disability

+(1) Specific learning disability means a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations, including conditions such as perceptual disabilities, brain injury, dyslexia, and developmental aphasia, that adversely affects a child's developmental progress (age 3 through 5) or educational performance (age 5 through 21).
+Specific learning disability does not include learning problems that are primarily the result of visual, hearing, or motor disabilities, of intellectual disability, of emotional disturbance, or of environmental, cultural, or economic disadvantage

-(1) If a child is suspected of having a specific learning disability, the following evaluation must be conducted:
+(2) If a child is suspected of having a specific learning disability, a comprehensive evaluation must be conducted, including the following:

 (a) Academic assessment.
-An assessment of the child's academic achievement toward Oregon grade-level standards;
+An assessment of the child's academic achievement toward grade-level standards;

 (b) Review.
 A review of cumulative records, previous IEPs or IFSPs and teacher collected work samples;

 (c) Observation.
-An observation of the child in the child's learning environment (including the regular classroom setting) to document the child's academic performance and behavior in the areas of difficulty, which must consist of:
+An observation of the child in the child's learning environment (including the general education classroom setting) to document the child's academic performance and behavior in the areas of difficulty, which must consist of:

 (A) Information from an observation by a qualified professional in routine classroom instruction and monitoring of the child's performance before the child was referred for an evaluation; or

-(B) An observation conducted by a qualified professional (who is a member of the evaluation team) of the child's academic performance in a regular classroom after the child has been referred for an evaluation and parent consent obtained; or
+(B) An observation conducted by a qualified professional (who is a member of the evaluation team) of the child's academic performance in a general education classroom after the child has been referred for an evaluation and parent consent obtained; or

 (C) For a child who is less than school age or out of school, an observation in an age-appropriate environment.